If you are looking for an affordable place to spend an excellent time, check this list of the cheapest countries to retire in Europe.

 Check our guide on how to retire in Bulgaria.

 If you don’t mind lower temperatures and snow in winter, Poland can be an excellent option for you.
 Even if it is a part of the European Union, Poland still does not have a date to adopt the Euro common currency, which already made its neighbors Slovakia and Lithuania to have a huge increase on their prices.

-Poland is big and has a number of cities with different profiles, but you should stay away from Krakow and Warsaw if you are planning to get cheap real estate or rent your accomodation.
+Poland is big and has a number of cities with different profiles for most tastes.
+You should stay away from Krakow and Warsaw though, if you are planning to get cheap real estate.
+The same applies for renting your accommodation.

-Pros:excellent food, weaker currency compared to the Euro or Dollar, excellent food, very well connected by air and land to most European nations.
+Pros:excellent food, weaker currency compared to the Euro or Dollar.
+Great infrastructure with excellent connections by air and land to most European nations.

 Cons:dark cold winter, hard to retire if you are a not an EU citizen.

 Minimum Budget:if you choose a mid sized city like Poznan or Rzeszow, you can have a comfortable life on 800 dollars a month, and anything above 1000 will put you eating the best food and living in the best areas of these cities.

 Check our guide on the best cities to visit in Poland.

 Portugal is perhaps the most obvious choice when anyone thinks about retiring in Europe, as its sunny, it has a beautiful nature, friendly people and cities and villages for all tastes.
 Even if its not in nominal terms one of the cheapest countries to retire in Europe, it has a good financial advantage.

 Despite the cost of living in Spain being not the really cheap, Spain gets to have a place on this list.
 Since the real estate bubble burst in 2008-2009, there are literally thousands of empty flats, houses and even airports spread out through Spain.
 This makes it quite easy to find an affordable estate to retire almost everywhere in Spain.
 There are some exceptions though, like Barcelona and Madrid.